DrewJHarbor/DiamondViewer/README.md

-# Diamond Viewer Control System
+# HARBOR Diamond Viewer

-A professional Windows desktop application for controlling a dual-camera Diamond Viewer system with Arduino-based hardware control.
+A simple, professional Windows application for viewing and inspecting diamonds with dual cameras and easy controls.
+Designed for non-technical operators.

 ## Features

 ### Camera System
-- **Dual Camera Support**: Displays two USB camera feeds simultaneously
+- **Dual Camera Display**: See your diamond from top and side simultaneously
-- **Split-Screen Layout**: View both cameras side-by-side
+- **Clear Views**: High-quality real-time video optimized for diamond inspection
+- **Switch Views**: Easy one-button camera swap
-- **Click-to-Fullscreen**: Click any camera view to expand it to fullscreen
+- **Fullscreen Mode**: Click any view to see it larger
-- **Quick Camera Swap**: Use the Space bar to swap camera views
-- **High-Quality Display**: Real-time video streaming optimized for diamond viewing

-### Hardware Control
+### Simple Controls
-- **X-Axis Control**: Forward/backward movement for zoom camera rail
-- **Y-Axis Control**: Up/down movement for base height adjustment
+- **One-Click Connection**: Just click "Connect System" - it finds your hardware automatically
+- **Zoom**: Large "In" and "Out" buttons to adjust camera distance
+- **Height**: "Up" and "Down" buttons to raise/lower the platform
-- **Rotation Control**: Clockwise/counter-clockwise rotation of the diamond base
+- **Rotation**: "Left" and "Right" buttons to rotate the diamond
-- **Lighting Control**: Adjustable lighting intensity (0-100%)
-- **Arduino Integration**: Serial communication with Arduino Mega 2560
+- **Manual Controls Work Too**: Your physical encoders and joystick still work while connected

-### User Interface
+### Professional Interface
+- **Harbor Branding**: Clean, professional look with company logo
+- **Large Buttons**: Easy to see and use
+- **Clear Status**: Green when connected, red when disconnected
-- **Professional Dark Theme**: Optimized for viewing diamond details
+- **Dark Theme**: Optimized for viewing diamond details
-- **Intuitive Controls**: Easy-to-use buttons and sliders
-- **Real-time Status**: Connection status and position indicators
-- **Keyboard Shortcuts**: Quick access to common functions

 ## Installation